mdsatria/MultiAttentionMIL/README.md

 This is a supplementary code and notebook for training and testing the model in MNIST dataset from **Multi-Scale Attention-based Multiple Instance Learning for Classification of Multi-Gigapixel Histology Images** paper.

-Will be presented in AI-enabled Medical Image Analysis (AIMIA) workshop at ECCV 2022.
+Presented in AI-enabled Medical Image Analysis (AIMIA) workshop at ECCV 2022.

 ```